 1. Planning your safari

 The best way to get the most out of your safari is by proper preparation and planning way before your preferred dates of travel.
 This enables you to research and learn all you need to know about the safari route, the tour operator / contractor or the destination.
 Plan your safari at least a month or two before arrival.
 You can also arm yourself with vital knowledge about the animals, birds, reptiles and other species by preparing your own animal or bird check list.
-You can also access our company's check list to save you some time.

 2. Travel documents